 The Midwives Brew- A Secret Natural Labor Induction Method

 I drank midwives brew with my third pregnancy – and I have to say it worked!
 I was already overdue and dilated, but labor wasn’t kicking in.
 I went to see my midwife for my scheduled appointment and she gave me the recipe – at that point I was ready to try anything.
-I went home and brewed up the special “midwives cocktail” and delivery a healthy baby boy later that night.
-Let’s take a look at what’s in it and if it’s safe.
+I went home and brewed up the special “midwives cocktail” and delivery a healthy baby boy later that same night.

 Midwives Brew Ingredients

 Because this needs to be taken on an empty stomach, I would wait two hours before eating.

 Ok girls, SUPER IMPORTANT you need to wait until your pregnancy is full-term.
 Also, do not try any home remedies to induce labor without speaking with your medical provider first.
 Again it’s very hard to wait – I get it, but inducing labor too early isn’t safe — for either of you.

 Castor oil (the main ingredient) can cause spasms in the intestines which can cause the uterine muscles to spasm (contract), which can induce labor.